salan223/SphereMovie/doc/sprint2/SR1.md

 - spending enough time per week

 ## New practices to use during next sprint:
-- trying to spend more time per week
+- Trying to spend more time per week
+- Structure the tasks more clearly and effectively

 ## Best/worst experience during sprint 1:
 - fun collaborating with team members